Create Dynamic Variable

 Input Value: <variable name>;<value to be stored>

-Note: The variable created should be within curly brackets.
+The variable created should be within curly brackets.

-The index stare with 0
+The index start with 0

 variable name